-What this means for luxury brands is there is a strong opportunity to utilise the digital awakening of the luxury digital eCommerce and reinvent the online customer experience.
-Nevertheless, Luxury brands must strike a balance between digital and high standard of service to win new customer segments and keep existing ones interested.
-Personalisation, superior one-to-one customer service and unbreakable payment security serves as the core pillars to ensure a luxurious standard of quality.
+But what does this mean for luxury brands?
+Well, there is now a strong opportunity to utilise the awakening of the luxury digital eCommerce and reinvent the online customer experience.
+Nevertheless, luxury brands must strike a balance between digital and a high standard of service to win new customer segments and keep existing ones interested.
+Personalisation, superior one-to-one customer service, and unbreakable payment security serve as the core pillars in ensuring a luxurious standard of quality.

 “The challenge for us has been to build out expertise rapidly in digital while also making the significant changes to our product mix and operational model that enable to be successful online”

 “For us, personalisation is central to the luxury experience”

 Freddie Briance continued to say that New & Lingwood offered a new online service where customers can design their own bespoke dressing gown.
 It received such a fantastic response that they will be deploying this service across additional categories.

 Virtual clienteling and the luxury sector – a match made in exquisite heaven?

 Luxury brands have made a firm statement on not entering price wars.
 Unlike Amazon’s “pile high” mentality, brands like high-end shoemakers Crockett & Jones are looking elsewhere to entice their customers to their websites. eCommerce and Marketing Director, James Fox, believes this would have a “negative impact on our reputation” if they became another discount brand.

 To uphold impeccable standards and invite experiences to a refreshingly new unique experience, virtual clienteling can help bring the store to the customer.